taranvohra/Siteglide-docs/eCommerce/get-started-ecommerce/subscriptions/cancelling-subscriptions.md

 ## Un-scheduling the Cancellation before it happens

 Until that time, we'll allow Users to change their mind and choose not to cancel the Subscription after all.
-This removes the property from the Stripe subscription `cancel_at_period_end` and the Subscription will remain in its current state: \`
+This removes the property from the Stripe subscription `cancel_at_period_end` and the Subscription will remain in its current state: `{% raw %}{%- include 'ecommerce/subscription_reactivate_cancelled', orderID: this.id -%}{% endraw %}`

-\`

 You may wish to use logic to only show the button when it can be used.